Pope returns to form as England make Sri Lanka struggle in third Test | Flashscore.com

 Sri Lanka, already 2-0 down in this three-match series, failed to make the most of overcast conditions and a green-tinged pitch after captain Dhananjaya de Silva won the toss.

-And England should arguably have had two century-makers on Friday with opener Ben Duckett, not for the first time, giving his wicket away after making 86.
+And England should arguably have had another century-maker on Friday, with opener Ben Duckett, not for the first time, giving his wicket away after making 86.

+Duckett praised his skipper for ignoring the comments from the likes of former England captain Michael Vaughan, who questioned whether Pope could cope with the competing demands of leadership and batting at No 3.

+"It shouldn't be the case but there has been quite a lot of noise around Popey in the last couple of weeks," Duckett told reporters after stumps.

 A rare bright spot for struggling Sri Lanka was the dismissal of Joe Root for 13 shortly before tea.